tamccullough88/Vanilla_JS_Memory_Game/README.md

 JS game for Thrive DX Software Development Bootcamp.

-To play, click start, then select the cards to find a match.
+To play, open index.html in your browser, click start, then select the cards to find a match.
 Get all 8 matches to win.
 If you don't get all 8 matches in 16 turns, you lose.
 Select restart to try again.

 Plan: